vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-marketplace-integration-guide/deprecated-order-logs.md

     <tr>
         <td>B</td>
         <td>When sending the SKU register to the marketplace</td>
         <td>The standard rule with 0-100% manual approval was created successfully.
-To view or change this rule click [here] (https://accountname.myvtex.com/admin/order-auth)</td>
+To view or change this rule click [here](https://accountname.myvtex.com/admin/order-auth)</td>
         <td>Success</td>
         <td>201</td>
     </tr>